DexterInd/BrickPi_Python/README.md

 Installation
 ============

-The `BrickPi` module can be installed using the `setup.py` script included in this repository.
-First install python setuptools, and then install the BrickPi module:
+The `BrickPi` module can be installed using the `setup.py` script included in the BrickPi_Python repository.

+First, open a terminal program on the Raspberry Pi, and change directories to the location (directory) you cloned the BrickPi_Python.

+Once there, we'll install python setuptools, and then install the BrickPi Python module:

-	apt-get install python-setuptools
+	sudo apt-get install python-setuptools
     sudo python setup.py install

 This will install the `BrickPi` module globally.
 To use the module in your own